-Celestial navigation is a fun activity that is easy to do at home, and a great opportunity to talk about the stars and our place in the universe.
+Our celestial navigation pdf is a fun hands-on learning activity that is easy to do at home, and a great opportunity to talk about the stars and our place in the universe.

 In this kids science activity, we actually navigated to treasure by lights hung high up, instead of navigating by the stars.
 Why?
 Because there isn’t quite a motivator for kids than to unlock a treasure chest.
 It is more hands on than looking at a single star and definitely easier for littler hands to enjoy the STEM activity.